natenka/pyneng-book-en/docs/source/book/10_useful_functions/enumerate.rst

     101 str2
     102 str3

 Sometimes it is necessary to check what iterator has generated.
-If you want to see full content that iterator generates you can use the list() function:
+If you want to see full content that iterator generates you can use list() function:

 .. code:: python